-- 5.1 There are a variety of measures which can be used to reduce the risk of academic misconduct/plagiarism: - Teach study skills including researching, referencing and note taking - Teach students how to attribute material by listing sources, providing bibliographies and referencing thoroughly - Require students to submit notes - Require students to submit a draft.
+- 5.1 There are a variety of measures which can be used to reduce the risk of academic misconduct/plagiarism: - Teach study skills including researching, referencing, appropriate use of AI and note taking (see appendix 1) - Teach students how to attribute material by listing sources, providing bibliographies and referencing thoroughly - Require students to submit notes - Require students to submit a draft.
 It is necessary to be clear about the type of feedback that can be given on drafts.
-Some qualifications require drafts to be submitted, but it is good practice to see work in progress. - Ensure that the whole team is fully aware, and adhering to this policy. - 5.2 Awareness measures include: will require considerable review and reinforcement: - Identification at induction/term one - Reinforcement in the course handbook - At the point at which work is set - In feedback
+Some qualifications require drafts to be submitted, but it is good practice to see work in progress. - Ensure that the whole team is fully aware, and adhering to this policy.

+- 5.2 Awareness measures include: will require considerable review and reinforcement:

+- Identification at induction/term one

+- Reinforcement in the course handbook

+- At the point at which work is set

+- In feedback